 - 1 tablespoon lemon juice

 - ⅛ teaspoon cayenne pepper (to taste - I used ¼ teaspoon and you can tell it's there; you can use paprika if you prefer it not to have the heat)

 - Rinse the clams of any grit then steam clams in around 1in/23cm boiling water until they open up, around 8-10min.
 Remove them from the water (save some of it), allow the clams to cool then take them off the shell - if a bit gets stuck don't worry about it, that's the 'foot' that's not as tender to eat.
 Dice up the clam meat relatively small.
 Split the shells open and keep 8 of the best for stuffing.
 NB if clams don't open on steaming, don't use them, this means they were already dead.

 - While the clams are cooking, finely dice the onion and pepper and mince the garlic.

 - Warm the butter in a skillet/frying pan and soften the onion in the butter for a minute or two.
 Then add the garlic and pepper and cook another minute before adding the breadcrumbs.

-- Cook the crumbs a minute before adding everything else (parsley, lemon juice, parmesan and cayenne pepper (or paprika).
+- Cook the crumbs a minute before adding everything else (parsley, lemon juice, parmesan, cayenne pepper (or paprika) and diced clams).
 Mix well.
 Add a tablespoon or two of the water from cooking the clams so that the mixture holds together fairly well.